Eurasian Milfoil in Chateaugay Lake

 Once Eurasian milfoil has become established in a water body, it is unlikely to be completely eradicated.
 The goal is to bring the infestation under control by reducing it to a low level that can be maintained on a routine basis.

 Many treatment methods are problematic.
-Harvesting with mechanical cutters can make things worse by promoting lush growth and creating fragments that become new plants.
-Herbicides are rarely approved for use in the Adirondack Park and are ill suited to large open water bodies where it is difficult to contain applications to a specific area.
+Harvesting with mechanical cutters can make things worse by creating fragments that become new plants.
+Herbicides are rarely approved for use in the Adirondack Park.
 Biological controls, such as weevils that feed on the milfoil, are still experimental and—at $1 per insect—can be quite costly.
-A winter draw-down of sufficient magnitude to dry or freeze plants would raise environmental concerns, not to mention insurmountable permitting obstacles in our case.
+A winter draw-down of sufficient magnitude to dry or freeze plants would raise environmental concerns and, most likely insurmountable permitting obstacles in our case.

 Priorities for Control